bortox/bortox.github.io/content/_index.en.md

 :people_hugging: I also keep a [:camera: personal collection of photos :it:](https://bortox.it/galleria) as I enjoy taking pictures and editing them.
 Once in a while, I'll write something tech-related on my [:man_technologist: blog ]({{< ref "/article" >}}).

-Thank you for your visit, I hope *bortox.it* proves useful :white_heart:.
+Thank you for your visit :clap: I hope *bortox.it* proves useful.